NEADS Inc.: Prison PUP Program

 The NEADS Prison PUP Program was started in 1998.
-NEADS partners with seven correctional facilities in Massachusetts and Rhode Island, where inmates train the dogs for one to two years.
+NEADS partners with six correctional facilities in Massachusetts and Rhode Island, where inmates train the dogs for one to two years.
 As early as 16 weeks, puppies live, train, and bond with inmates.
 NEADS trainers visit the facilities once a week to teach the inmates how to train their puppies, and to monitor progress.

-The prison pups spend weekends with volunteer "weekend puppy raisers", who educate the dogs about the outside world by taking the dogs with them everywhere they go: to the movies, grocery shopping, and experiencing general socialization.
+The prison pups spend weekends with volunteer "weekend puppy raisers," who educate the dogs about the outside world by taking the dogs with them everywhere they go: to the movies, grocery shopping, and experiencing general socialization.

 Training

 Dogs are taught over 60 commands in two years.
 They learn how to pick up keys, open doors, provide physical stability for their handler, and open and close the refrigerator, among other tasks.
 The cost to the organization to train each dog is around $45,000.

-Service dogs
+Service Dogs

-Between 1976 and 2019, NEADS has trained and placed more than 1,800 service dogs nationwide in the following categories:
+Between 1976 and 2022, NEADS has trained and placed more than 1,900 service dogs nationwide in the following categories: